XXX (2002 film)

-XXX (stylized as xXx and pronounced Triple X) is a 2002 American action film directed by Rob Cohen, produced by Neal H. Moritz and written by Rich Wilkes.
-The first installment in the xXx film series, the film stars Vin Diesel as Xander Cage, a thrill-seeking extreme sports enthusiast, stuntman, and rebellious athlete-turned-reluctant spy for the National Security Agency.
-Cage is sent on a dangerous mission to infiltrate a group of potential Russian terrorists in Central Europe.
-The film also stars Asia Argento, Marton Csokas, and Samuel L. Jackson.
+XXX (stylized as xXx and pronounced Triple X) is a 2002 American action thriller film starring Vin Diesel as Xander Cage, a thrill-seeking extreme sports enthusiast, stuntman, and rebellious athlete-turned-reluctant spy for the National Security Agency who is sent on a dangerous mission to infiltrate a group of potential Russian terrorists in Central Europe.
+The first installment in the XXX film series, the film was directed by Rob Cohen, produced by Neal H. Moritz and written by Rich Wilkes.
+The film also stars Asia Argento, and Marton Csokas.

 Cohen, Moritz, and Diesel had previously worked on The Fast and the Furious (2001) as director, producer and cast member respectively.
-The film grossed $277.4 million worldwide and was followed by two sequels, xXx: State of the Union (2005) and xXx: Return of Xander Cage (2017).
+The film was released by Sony Pictures Releasing on August 9, 2002, and grossed $277.4 million worldwide and was followed by two sequels, xXx: State of the Union (2005) and xXx: Return of Xander Cage (2017).

 Plot

-Russian terrorist group Anarchy 99 acquires the biochemical weapon "Silent Night", presumed missing since the fall of the Soviet Union.
-Undercover NSA agent Jim McGrath is assigned to recover the weapon but is killed by Anarchy 99 at a Rammstein concert.
+Russian terrorist group Anarchy 99 acquires the biochemical weapon "Silent Night", presumed missing since the dissolution of the Soviet Union.
+Undercover NSA agent Jim McGrath is assigned to recover the weapon, but is killed by Anarchy 99 at a Rammstein concert.

-NSA Agent Augustus Gibbons suggests sending Xander "XXX" Cage, an extreme sports professional wanted for unlawful protesting, citing his lack of ties to the US government.
-Under Gibbons' supervision, Cage passes two tests, one involving stopping a fake armed robbery, and another where he and 2 other guys are dropped into Colombia where they're thrown into an actual conflict between the Cartel and the Colombian Army.
+NSA Agent Augustus Gibbons suggests sending Xander "XXX" Cage, an extreme sports professional wanted for unlawful protesting, citing his lack of ties to the United States government.
+Under Gibbons' supervision, Cage passes two tests, one involving stopping a fake armed robbery, and another where he and two other potential candidates are dropped into Colombia where they're thrown into an actual conflict between the Cartel and the Colombian Army.
 Xander was given the options to take a job or go to prison, in which Xander reluctantly accepts the contract.

-In Prague, Cage meets his team which includes his supervisor, Czech agent Milan Sova.
+In Prague, Cage meets his team, which includes his supervisor, Czech agent Milan Sova.
 While scouting an Anarchy 99 party, Cage identifies Sova as a police officer, earning him favor with the group and catching the attention of the leader Yorgi.
 Cage asks Yorgi about purchasing high end sports cars, and Yorgi's girlfriend and lieutenant Yelena, gives Cage an account number.

-Gibbons calls Cage about changes to the plan but is impressed when he gives them information provided by Kolya, Yorgi's star-struck younger brother.
-Tech-specialist Agent Toby Shavers then provides Cage with gadgets including a revolver with special ammo, binoculars that can see through walls and explosives disguised as bandages.
+Gibbons calls Cage about changes to the plan, but is impressed when he gives them information provided by Kolya, Yorgi's star-struck younger brother.
+Tech-specialist Agent Toby Shavers then provides Cage with gadgets, including a revolver with special ammunition, binoculars that can see through walls and explosives disguised as bandages.

 As Cage attends the car deal he made with Yorgi, Sova attempts to intercede.
-Using the special ammo, Cage fakes Sova's death.
+Using the special ammunition, Cage fakes Sova's death.
 Having earned Yorgi's trust, Cage joins Anarchy 99.
-Yorgi brings Cage back to a castle after a dance party at one of his nightclubs that serves as Anarchy 99's headquarters.
+After a dance party at one of his nightclubs, Yorgi brings Cage back to a castle that serves as Anarchy 99's headquarters.
 Cage, while searching for the biochemical weapon, catches Yelena investigating Yorgi's secret safe.
 He takes her to a nearby restaurant to discuss the matter and reveals his true identity.